Incubaid/herolib/lib/web/docusaurus/for_testing/README.md

 If links don't resolve:

-1. Check that the collection is registered in the atlas
+1. Check that the collection is registered in the doctree
 2. Verify page names match (no typos)
 3. Run with debug flag (`-d`) to see detailed output
 4. Check `~/hero/var/docusaurus/build/docs/` for generated files